 - Routing Options: Static

-Click Download Configuration.
-Choose Strongswan and click Download.
+7. Select the Download Configuration.
+Select Strongswan and select Download.

-- Open the configuration file that you have downloaded.
-Fill in the following fields according the file's content: Public IP (appears before the PSK), Remote ID (identical to Remote IP), Shared Secret (appears as PSK).
-The rest of the fields should be inserted according to the following:
+3. Open the configuration file that you have downloaded.
+Fill in the following fields according to the file's content: Public IP (appears before the PSK), Remote ID (identical to Remote IP), Shared Secret (appears as PSK).

 - Name: Enter the name you chose for the tunnel.

-- Remote Gateway Proposal Subnets: 0.0.0.0/0 or specify according to your customised settings.
+- Remote Gateway Proposal Subnets: 0.0.0.0/0 or specify according to your customized settings.

 At the Advanced Settings section fill in: